This article was first published on 16 February 2023.

-Whether you’re just thinking about your options, or you’ve already submitted your UCAS form, now is the time to think about how you’ll pay for your studies.
+Whether you’re just considering your options, or you're thinking about offers from universities, now is the time to think about how you’ll pay for your studies.

 Lots of people choose a student loan offered by Student Finance England to fund their studies, but other sources of finance may be available.
 Before making your decision, make sure you have the facts on how student loans work and how they’re repaid.